 As a child, Mónica read voraciously.
 Her parents, non-English speakers with little economic resources, provided the family, nonetheless, with endless energy, kindness and love, and from an early age exposed Vargas to the English language through books that were donated to them by people who knew about their passion for reading and their mission to teach their children more than one language.

 Throughout her life, science and literature have remained intertwined.
-Today, though no longer a practicing physicist, she still loves the field and her reading interests are wide: from high energy astrophysics and cosmology, to emergency medicine and space medicine, as well as the history of medicine in society.
-In literature, Iris Monica is interested in – and also practices – poetry and the genre of short stories.
+Today, though no longer a practicing physicist, she still loves the field and her reading interests are wide: from cosmology, to infectious diseases (the mystery and wonder of bacteria, viruses —bugs of all kinds! — and how they interact with us) and space medicine (a really old love), as well as the history of medicine in society.
+In literature, Iris Monica is interested in – and also practices – poetry, essays and the genre of short stories.

 A romantic at heart, as well as a book nerd, legend has it, Vargas would spend many a high school lunch recess inside of the school’s library, in the company of her best friend, Xiomi, reading either a science book or Chilean poet Pablo Neruda, Spanish poet Gustavo Adolfo Bécquer and Puerto Rican Julia de Burgos, tirelessly.